awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-import.md

 To create a replica key with imported key material, you must have the following permissions\.

 In the primary key Region:
-+ [kms:ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) on the primary CMK \(in the primary CMK's Region\)\.
-Include this permission in the primary CMK's key policy or in an IAM policy\.
++ [kms:ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) on the primary key \(in the primary key's Region\)\.
+Include this permission in the primary key's key policy or in an IAM policy\.

 In the replica key Region:
 + [kms:CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) in an IAM policy\.